ausaydmy/os-project/README.md

 The program is written in C++, any C++ compiler can complie and successfully build the program to be run.

 Recommended is GCC from the GNU Project.
 GCC is only available on linux distributions, however it can be installed on Windows using MinGW or Cygwin projects.
 To compile with GCC, run the following command on the CLI:
 ```bash
 gcc banker.cpp -o banker
 ```

 Otherwise on Windows, one can download Microsoft Visual C++ which comes with a C++ compiler.
 To compile using Visual C++ compiler CL, run the following in the command prompt:
 ```cmd
 cl banker.cpp
 ```

-On MacOS, XCode can compile C++ or Clang C++ can be installed To compile with Clang, run the following command in the terminal:
+On MacOS, XCode can compile C++ or Clang C++ can be installed.
+To compile with Clang, run the following command in the terminal:
 ```
 clang banker.cpp
 ```